-However, like the Johnson-Nyquist noise, Brownian movement is practically negligible, especially when calculating noise for specifications sheets.
+However, similar to the Johnson-Nyquist noise, Brownian movement is practically negligible, especially when calculating noise for specifications sheets.

 Why Is Low Self-Noise Important?

-Noisier microphones will need to be placed closer to their sound sources in order to produce an audio signal with a decent signal-to-noise ratio.
+Noisier microphones will need to be placed closer to their sound sources to produce an audio signal with a decent signal-to-noise ratio.

 Low self-noise mics, on the other hand, can be placed further away.
 This is important in a variety of situations: